Haunted Houses - Fake or Real?

 Legend has it that Sarah Winchester built the mansion to confuse and trap the spirits of those killed by Winchester rifles.
 The result is a maze-like structure filled with staircases that lead to nowhere, doors that open into walls, and other puzzling features.
 Today, the Winchester Mystery House remains a popular tourist attraction, shrouded in mystery and intrigue.

 The Queen Mary Ship is rumored to be haunted.
-It has a long history, and many reported paranormal experiences on board.
+It has a long history and many reported paranormal experiences on board.
 Some people claim to have seen or felt the presence of spirits while on the ship.
 Whether or not you believe in ghosts, visiting the Queen Mary can be an intriguing experience.

-What's my opinion on this subject?
+As a medium, what's my opinion on this subject?

 It's bizarre when you feel you are not welcome somewhere without anyone literally saying this.
 We tried not to be in the home as much as possible, but at some point, we had to go in to shower and sleep.